Tiled Beamspace MVDR for 1024-element Wideband Radar: performance evaluation

-We evaluate the proposed tiled windowed–beamspace MVDR architecture using the simulated wideband radar dataset described in Section~\ref{Sec:Dataset}.
-A full $16 \times 64$ (1024 element) array is partitioned into a $4 \times 2$ grid of tiles, where each tile contains a $4 \times 32$ antenna subarray and performs local beamspace projection and AoA-dependent windowing as outlined in Section~\ref{Sec:BeamWindow}.
-The wideband received signal is channelized into $L = 32$ narrowband subbands using FFT-based channelization, and each subband is processed independently using the coordinated tiled MVDR framework.

-To quantify the gains from coordinated tiling, we compare the proposed architecture against a single-array windowed beamspace MVDR implementation.
-Target detection is performed by applying a 1D CFAR processor across all velocity bins of the range–Doppler map, with a threshold set at 10~dB above the estimated noise floor.
-Detection accuracy is quantified in terms of range and velocity estimation error, and we examine how performance varies between the single-array and tiled coordinated implementations under identical interference conditions.
+A full $16 \times 64$ (1024 element) array is partitioned into a $4 \times 2$ grid of tiles, each containing a $4 \times 32$ antenna subarray.
+The received wideband signal is channelized into $32$ subbands, which are processed independently using the coordinated tiled MVDR framework described in Section~\ref{Sec:BeamWindow}.
+To quantify the benefits of coordinated tiling, we compare the proposed architecture with a single-array windowed beamspace MVDR implementation.
+Target detection is performed using a 1D CFAR detector across the velocity bins of the range–Doppler map, with a threshold set at 10~dB above the estimated noise floor.
+Performance is evaluated in terms of range and velocity estimation error.